elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 - Stage: **3 (finished)** <!-- Update to reflect target stage -->
 - Date: **TBD** <!-- Update to reflect date of most recent stage advancement -->

-Wildcard is a data type for Elasticsearch string fields being introduced in Elasticsearch 7.9.
+Wildcard is a data type for Elasticsearch string fields introduced in Elasticsearch 7.9.
 Wildcard optimizes performance for queries using wildcards (`*`) and regex, allowing users to perform `grep`-like searches without the limitations of the existing text[0] and keyword[1] types.

-This RFC focuses on migrating a subset of existing ECS fields, all of which are currently using the `keyword` type, to `wildcard`.
+This RFC focuses on migrating a subset of existing ECS fields, all of which currently use the `keyword` type, to `wildcard`.
 Any net new fields introduced into ECS and are well-suited are encouraged to use `wildcard` independently of this RFC.

 The objectives of this migration: